Maoh: Juvenile Remix

-Maoh: Juvenile Remix (魔王 ~JUVENILE REMIX~, Maō Jubunairu Rimikkusu) is a Japanese manga series written by Kōtarō Isaka and illustrated by Megumi Ōsuga, both adapting and serving as a continuation of Isaka's 2004 novel 3 Assassins (Grasshopper), the first novel in his Hitman novel trilogy, and his 2005 short story collection Maō.
+Maoh: Juvenile Remix (魔王 ~JUVENILE REMIX~, Maō Jubunairu Rimikkusu) is a Japanese manga series written by Kōtarō Isaka and illustrated by Megumi Ōsuga, both adapting and serving as a continuation of Isaka's 2004 novel Three Assassins (Grasshopper), the first novel in his Hitman novel trilogy, and his 2005 short story collection Maō.
 The series is about a young man who discovered his power and uncovered a rising leader's secret to rule Nekota city.
 It was serialized in Shogakukan's Weekly Shōnen Sunday from June 2007 to June 2009 and compiled into ten tankōbon volumes.
 In North America, the series was licensed for English release by Viz Media.

 Plot

 Andō is a high-school student who possesses the ability to make anyone within a 30-step radius to say whatever he thinks.
 Inukai is the young chief of the Grass Hopper, a self-defense force who claims to maintain Nekota town's peace.
-When Andō realises Inukai is using inhumane methods to control the population, he decides to stop Inukai with his ability.
-However, Andō isn't the only enemy Inukai has, and vice-versa.
+When Andō realizes that Inukai is using inhumane methods to control the population, he decides to stop Inukai with his ability.
+However, Andō is not the only enemy Inukai has, and vice-versa.